raquo/Laminar/website/docs/documentation.md

 **Note: This mechanism is important to understand.
 If the explanation below is not clear, try the explanation in [the video](https://www.youtube.com/watch?v=L_AHCkl6L-Q&t=767s).**

 We've now established how `children <-- childrenObservable` algorithm works, now let's see how to compile `childrenObservable` to get efficient updates.
 Basically, we just need to use Airstream's `split` method.
-But before we dive into that, let's see what the problem is without it.
+But before we dive into that, let's see what the problem is when we don't use `split`.

 Suppose you want to render a dynamic list of users.
-The set of users, their order, and the attributes of individual users can all change, except for user id, which uniquely identifies a given user.
+The set of users, their order, and the attributes of individual users can all change – except for user id, which uniquely identifies a given user.
 You also know how to render an individual user element:

 ```scala
 case class User(id: String, name: String)